jodyannclarke-dev/Healthcare-Data-Analytics-SQL/README.md

-# Healthcare-Data-Analytics-SQL
+# Healthcare Operations Analysis in SQL (BigQuery)
 An advanced SQL portfolio on Google BigQuery analyzing a healthcare database.
 Demonstrates Window Functions, CTEs, & Subqueries to solve business problems like physician revenue & aged receivables.
 Also features CASE statements, multi-table JOINs, & COALESCE for data cleaning & business logic.

-# Healthcare Operations Analysis in SQL (BigQuery)

 ## Project Objective
 The goal of this project was to act as a Data Analyst for a hospital.
 I analyzed a multi-table relational database to identify key drivers of revenue, track billing efficiency, and understand patient-doctor interactions.